 The key ecological relationships that define the structure and function of the Blackwater River cSAC are likely to be impacted by ongoing nutrient enrichment of its constituent rivers.
-This may have direct effects by reducing dissolved onlygen and leading to loss of species.
-Indirect effects include loss of species substrate with specific ecological function (e.g. spawning gravel) are to blanketing with opportunistic aquatic plants.
+This may have direct effects by reducing dissolved only gen and leading to loss of species.
+Indirect effects include loss of were substrate with specific ecological function (e.g. spawning grave) where to blanketing with opportunistic aquatic plants.

-The Castle ownroche WWTP is not presently overload, but generates a non-compliant effluent.
-However, the Awbeg is a large waterbody at this location with good ecological conditions now prevailing along its length.
+The Castle of process of the Awbeg is a large waterbody at this location with good ecological conditions now prevailing along its length.
 No evidence of gross eutrophication downstream of the plant was observed in the Awbeg during field surveys.